Teradata/r-driver/README.md

 ### Documentation

-When the Teradata SQL Driver for R is installed, the `README.md` file is placed in the `teradatasql` directory under your R library directory.
+When the driver is installed, the `README.md` file is placed in the `teradatasql` directory under your R library directory.
 This permits you to view the documentation offline, when you are not connected to the Internet.
 The following command prints the location of the `teradatasql` directory.

     Rscript -e "find.package('teradatasql')"

-The `README.md` file is a plain text file containing the documentation for the Teradata SQL Driver for R. While the file can be viewed with any text file viewer or editor, your viewing experience will be best with an editor that understands Markdown format.
+The `README.md` file is a plain text file containing the documentation for the driver.
+While the file can be viewed with any text file viewer or editor, your viewing experience will be best with an editor that understands Markdown format.

 <a name="SamplePrograms"></a>

 ### Sample Programs

-Sample programs are provided to demonstrate how to use the Teradata SQL Driver for R. When the Teradata SQL Driver for R is installed, the sample programs are placed in the `teradatasql/samples` directory under your R library directory.
+Sample programs are provided to demonstrate how to use the driver.
+When the driver is installed, the sample programs are placed in the `teradatasql/samples` directory under your R library directory.

-The sample programs are coded with a fake Teradata Database hostname `whomooz`, username `guest`, and password `please`.
-Substitute your actual Teradata Database hostname and credentials before running a sample program.
+The sample programs are coded with a fake database hostname `whomooz`, username `guest`, and password `please`.
+Substitute your actual database hostname and credentials before running a sample program.

 Program                                                                                             | Purpose
 --------------------------------------------------------------------------------------------------- | ---
 [batchinsertcsv.py](https://github.com/Teradata/r-driver/blob/master/samples/batchinsertcsv.R)      | Demonstrates how to insert a batch of rows from a CSV file
-[charpadding.R](https://github.com/Teradata/r-driver/blob/master/samples/charpadding.R)             | Demonstrates the Teradata Database's _Character Export Width_ behavior
+[charpadding.R](https://github.com/Teradata/r-driver/blob/master/samples/charpadding.R)             | Demonstrates the database's *Character Export Width* behavior
 [commitrollback.R](https://github.com/Teradata/r-driver/blob/master/samples/commitrollback.R)       | Demonstrates dbBegin, dbCommit, and dbRollback methods
 [insertdate.R](https://github.com/Teradata/r-driver/blob/master/samples/insertdate.R)               | Demonstrates how to insert R Date values into a temporary table
 [fakeresultsetcon.R](https://github.com/Teradata/r-driver/blob/master/samples/fakeresultsetcon.R)   | Demonstrates connection parameter for fake result sets